niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 The definitions in these tables follow NIEM rules for documentation (which are described in [section 7.2](#72-rules-for-component-documentation)).
 As a result, the definition of each metamodel class begins with "A data type for..." instead of "A class for...".
 (For historical reasons, the name of every class and datatype in the NIEM model ends in "Type", and this is reflected in the conventions for documentation; see [section 3.4](#34-the-niem-metamodel).)

 Names from CMF and the metamodel do not appear in the XSD representation of a model.
-Instead, NIEM defines special  interpretations of XML Schema components, making the elements and attributes in an XSD [schema document](#def) equivalent to CMF model components.
+Instead, NIEM defines special  interpretations of XML Schema components, making the elements and attributes in an XSD [<span class="termRef">schema document</span>](#def-schema-document) equivalent to CMF model components.
 The mapping between CMF components and XSD schema components is provided by a table in each section below, with these columns:

 | Column     | Definition |
 | ---------- | ---------- |